About LawVM

 Get involved

 Government agencies: See Finland for proof of concept.
 The architecture supports multiple jurisdictions with different authority models.
-Email to discuss a jurisdiction pilot.

 Contributors: Clone the repo, run uv sync, try uv run lawvm --help.
 The architecture documentation is in notes/.
 Start with bounded tasks: one phase, one test, one adjudication classifier.